Church of Caucasian Albania: Origins of Christianity in Caucasian Albania

-According to local folk lore, Christianity entered Caucasian Albania in the 1st century AD St. Elishe, a disciple of Thaddeus of Edessa, arrived to a place called Gis (Գիս), where he built a church and recited a liturgy, today commonly believed to be the Church of Kish north of Shaki, present day Azerbaijan.
+According to folk lore, Elisæus of Albania, a disciple of Addai of Edessa (or possibly Jude the Apostle), brought Christianity to Caucasian Albania in the 1st century, building a church and reciting a liturgy at Gis (Գիս) (Kiş), today commonly believed to be the Church of Kish north of Shaki, Azerbaijan.
 The church became the "spiritual center and the place of enlightenment of people of the East".
-On his way from Gis St. Elishe was killed near the pagan altar in the small Zerguni valley by unknown people.
+On his way from Gis, Elisæus was killed near the pagan altar in the small Zerguni valley by unknown people.